JChan2424/finalProject/README.md

 ## Acknowledgements
 - Thank you to Jordan Miller for providing resources and tutorials on Express, AJV, Mongo/Mongoose, and React in order to develop this project.
 - Thank you as well to MDN Web Docs, W3 Schools, Mongoose, React.dev for additional resources regrading HTML forms and input, CSS techniques, database operations, and additional React techniques.
-- Thank you to Google Fonts for providing the fonts.

   ________